HaraldUebele/HaraldUebele.github.io/_posts/2021-02-07-maybe learn something new about minikube.md

 ## 1. Minikube Docker Driver

 The [Docker driver](https://minikube.sigs.k8s.io/docs/drivers/docker/){:target="_blank"} became experimental somewhere around Minikube Version 1.8 in early 2020.
-It is now (Minikube Version 1.17) a preferred driver for Linux, macOs, and Windows.
+It is now (Minikube Version 1.17) a preferred driver for Linux, macOS, and Windows.

-If you use Minikube a lot, you may have set configuration options, e.g. for the driver.
+If you use Minikube a lot, at some point you may have set configuration options, e.g. for the driver.
 Check with:

 ```sh
 minikube config view